-Subjects will be taught through group sessions, seminars pratical skills training, and students-led enhancement sessions.
-Once the clinic and the supervisor are selected and confirmed by UCM in line with regulatory requirements, a learning agreement shall be signed between the parties to outline the quality assurance procedures, the learning outcomes, assessment and reporting processes.
+Subjects will be taught through group sessions, seminars practical skills training, and students-led enhancement sessions.
+Practical lessons and internships will be carried out at dental clinics and hospitals: once the clinic has been selected and confirmed by UCM, a learning agreement shall be signed between the parties with the aim to outline the quality assurance procedures, learning outcomes, assessment and reporting processes; a clinic supervisor will be appointed to support the learner during the period of practice.
 In all cases, students have to be responsible for ensuring that they have the necessary warrants/authority/insurance to perform clinical practice.

-The Master in Clinical Dentistry, Level 7, Mode of Study: Part-time, Duration: 4 Years, credits: 180, Language: Italian-English issued by UCM United Campus of Malta HEI Foundation, is accredited by the National Commission for Further and Higher Education and is based on the Malta Qualifications Framework (MQF)1
+The Master in Clinical Dentistry (MQF/EQF Level 7, Part-time based study, Duration 4 Years, 180 ECTS, English language) issued by UCM United Campus of Malta HEI Foundation, is accredited by the Malta Further & Higher Education Authority, and is based on the Malta Qualifications Framework (MQF) and European Qualification Framework (EQF).

 The Malta Qualifications Framework is mapped against:

-The UCM graduate with master in Clinical Dentistry who wanted to work in Italy will also have the faculty of:
+The UCM graduate with Master in Clinical Dentistry Orthodontics who aims to work in Italy will have options of:

 - requesting the academic recognition of the qualification (obtaining the corresponding Italian qualification) from an Italian University of preference (pursuant to art.
 2, Law 148/2002 of the Italian Law).